AntonNeld/my-ai-playground/README.md

 python pyglet_client/main.py <PATH_TO_MAP>
 ```

 To use a different AI than the default, set the environment variable PLAYER_AI to the service name when starting the client.
-Default is `pathfinder-ai`.
+Default is `pathfinder`.
 (This config will change soon.)

 ## Using the frontend